jbulow/below-the-top/README.md

 Issue <code>(all)</code>.

-After the below-the-top finishes you should be able to view the output in \`\`cl-eval.s''.
+After below-the-top finishes you should be able to view the output in \`\`cl-eval.s''.
 Try ``diff''ing it with eval.s from imaru.